antham/versem/README.md

 ### release create [commitSha]

-Create the semver tag using label version defined in pull request tied to the commit given as argument, if the command fails, it exits with a 0 error code.
+Create the semver tag using label version defined in pull request tied to the commit given as argument, if the commit is not tied to a pull request, it aborts without any errors.

 ## Setup